Bltgn/alohaPHP/README.md

 Installation
 ------------
-* Download this repo as a ZIP archive
+* Download this repo as a ZIP archive.
+* Delete the README.md file from the archive.
-* In netbeans open the options window and import the settings archive
+* In netbeans open the options window and import the settings archive.
-* A new theme "Aloha PHP" will be available in the "Fonts and color tab"
+* A new theme "Aloha PHP" will be available in the "Fonts and color tab".

 Please note that this will overwrite your annotation colors.
 If you wish to keep them :